AI-artificial-intelligence-projects/section-b-projects/README.md

 1. Fork this repository to your GitHub account
 2. Clone your fork locally
-3. Create your project folder inside the `submissions/` directory
+3. Create your project in the root of this repository
 4. Commit and push your work
 5. Open a **Pull Request** back to this repository